UPDATED! Universal Studios Japan (USJ): The Ultimate Guide (2023 Edition)

 Despicable Me, Minion Made and all related marks and characters are trademarks and copyrights of Universal Studios.
 Licensed by Universal Studios Licensing LLC.
 All Rights Reserved.
 TM & © Universal Studios.
 All rights reserved.

-By Train (fast & simple - the best option):
+By Train (fast & simple - the best option)

-Our recommendation, trains in Japan are clean, fast and efficient.
+Trains in Japan are clean, fast and efficient.
 From Namba Station ride the Hanshin Namba Line to Nishikujo, then transfer to JR Yumesaki Line (also known as JR Sakurajima Line) to Universal City Station.
 Universal Studios Japan is 5 minutes walk from the station.

 Duration: 25 minutes